apache/privacy-website/faq/infrastructure.md

 documentation need to be reported to privacy@apache.org.
 In best case, with some time between announcement and change.

-Examples for changes which may require privacy policy updates:
+Examples of changes which may require privacy policy updates:

- - adding a new service, like webhost server company
+ - adding a new service, e.g. a webhost server company
  - removing a service, which may not be any longer in the terms
- - changes to logfiles, in example when IP addresses are logged (which werent't before)
+ - changes to logfiles, in example when IP addresses are logged (which weren't before)
  - moving data with PI to other services like a managed service
  - a new domain was registered, transferred or removed

-Other notifications may be sent when:
+Other notifications may be needed when:

- - another office or committee requests user data from infra, which they may not access (like running analytics on diversification with a 3rd party)
+ - another office or committee requests user data from infra, to which they may not access (like running analytics on diversification with a 3rd party)
  - a security issue happened and user addresses and password have been stolen (data leaks in general)

 No notification is required when:

- - new VMs are started or reorganized with companies which we already have an DPA for
+ - new VMs are started or reorganized with companies for which we already have a DPA
  - data is migrated from an outdated database version to a new version
- - a CDN is setup with a company which we already have a DPA for and which is already mentioned in the terms
+ - a CDN is set up with a company for which we already have a DPA and which is already mentioned in the terms
  - a new project subdomain was created or removed
  - a new user account was created or removed